MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-iconinfo.md

 ## -remarks

-For monochrome icons, the <b>hbmMask</b> is twice the height of the icons (with the AND mask on top and the XOR mask on the bottom), and there is no <b>hbmColor</b>.
+For monochrome icons, the <b>hbmMask</b> is twice the height of the icon (with the AND mask on top and the XOR mask on the bottom), and there is no <b>hbmColor</b>.
 Also, in this case the height should be an even multiple of two.

 For color icons, the <b>hbmMask</b> and <b>hbmColor</b> bitmaps are the same size, each of which is the size of the icon.